arpan52/Randomising-IxT-combinations-to-patients/README.md

 ## 📘 Description of the codes

 The codebase **Final_qmd_Code_Parameter_Estimates.qmd** and **Final_qmd_Code_Parameter_Estimates.qmd** includes functions corresponding to five randomisation scenarios as described in **Section 5** of the paper.
 Each function simulates different randomisation strategies of patients to interventions and therapists.
-Similarly, the code named **Paper#2_SupplementaryFileF.qmd** contains the functions used to obtain the anova and regression estimates for three motivating examples.
+Similarly, the code named **SupplementaryFileG.qmd** contains the functions used to obtain the anova and regression estimates for three motivating examples.

 ---